 Is a Weimardoodle the Right Choice for You?

-Make sure that you are ready to commit yourself to a lot of training and exercise, and that you are able to have the dog with you for much of the day.
+If you like intelligent and eager dogs, and have an active home, then the Weimaraner poodle mix is a great option to consider.
+Make sure that you are ready to commit yourself to a lot of training and exercise.
+And that you are able to have the dog with you for much of the day.

 We hope the information in this article gives you a good start in deciding whether a Weimardoodle will be a fitting addition to your family.